Nutrition and mealtimes

 We provide children with a variety of healthy foods, and cater for children with allergies and intolerances

-SDN Pyrmont is a 40-place centre providing quality early childhood education and child care in a community setting in central Sydney.
+SDN Pyrmont is a 40-place centre providing quality early childhood education and child care for children from birth to school age in central Sydney.

-SDN Pyrmont prides itself on having a team of educators from diverse backgrounds including several staff members who have worked at the centre for many years.
-Led by an experienced Centre Director who is a university-trained early childhood teacher, the team includes a qualified cook who prepares all food on site daily, an experienced Centre Administrator, two university-trained early childhood teachers, three diploma-trained educators, and seven experienced certificate III-trained educators.
+Led by an experienced Centre Director who is a university-trained early childhood teacher, the SDN Pyrmont team includes a qualified cook who prepares all food on site daily, an experienced Centre Administrator, two university-trained early childhood teachers, three diploma-trained educators, and seven experienced certificate III-trained educators.

 Our families say…

 “Thank you so much to the team at Pyrmont.
 I could not ask for a better team of people.
 They really care for the children.”

 “The staff are patient and my child is happy to come to school every day.”

 The traditional owners of the land around Pyrmont are the Cadigal People of the Eora Nation, who named the point ‘Pirrama’ which means ‘rocking stone’.
 The area was named Pyrmont by John Macarthur in 1806 when it was noted that the natural water springs of the area looked like the German spa town of the same name.

 SDN Pyrmont opened on 23 August 1993 in the old Pyrmont Public School (1884 -1933), a building designed in the Victorian Italianate style by the NSW Schools Architect.

 Within the first year the children enjoyed a puppet show, a trip to the zoo and Powerhouse Museum, visits from Sydney firefighters and a mobile animal petting zoo, and the newly formed parent committee organised SDN Pyrmont’s first birthday party.